Marvel Cinematic Universe: Phase Six: Wonder Man (2026)

-Daredevil: Born Again seasons 2 and 3
+Daredevil: Born Again seasons 2 and 3 (2026–present)

-In the second season, Matt Murdock / Daredevil gathers allies to resist New York City mayor Wilson Fisk / Kingpin and his Anti-Vigilante Task Force (AVTF) after Fisk's consolidation of power.
+In the second season, New York City mayor Wilson Fisk / Kingpin and his Anti-Vigilante Task Force (AVTF) are hunting Matt Murdock / Daredevil after Fisk's consolidation of power.
+Murdock goes underground and gathers allies to resist Fisk's corruption and the AVTF.

 The first season of Daredevil: Born Again premiered in March 2025.
-The series was announced in July 2022 with an 18-episode first season, but following its creative overhaul in September 2023, this was split into two seasons, and the series was renewed for a third season in September 2025.
+The series was announced in July 2022 with an 18-episode first season, but following its creative overhaul in September 2023, this was split into two seasons, and the series was renewed for a third and final season in September 2025.
 Charlie Cox and Vincent D'Onofrio return to star as Murdock and Fisk, respectively, along with showrunner Dario Scardapane.
-Directors Justin Benson and Aaron Moorhead returned for the second season, with Solvan Naim, Iain B. MacDonald, and Angela Barnes also serving as directors.
-Scardapane described as the second season as the second part of the first season.
-Filming for the second season began at the end of February 2025 and wrapped that July, with filming for the third season expected to begin in early 2026.
-The second season is scheduled to premiere on Disney+ on March 4, 2026, and is set to consist of eight episodes, while the third season is set to premiere in March 2027.
+Scardapane left the series in September 2026 after his contract was not renewed by Marvel in the midst of the third season's post-production.
+Directors Justin Benson and Aaron Moorhead returned for the second and third seasons, with Iain B. MacDonald and Solvan "Slick" Naim also directing in both seasons, while Angela Barnes served as a director in the second, and Jet Wilkinson served as a director in the third.
+Scardapane described the second season as the second part of the first season.
+Filming for the second season took place from the end of February to July 2025. with filming for the third season starting in March 2026 and concluding that July.
+The second season premiered on Disney+ on March 24, 2026, and consists of eight episodes, releasing weekly until May 5, 2026, while the third season, also consisting of eight episodes, is set to premiere in March 2027.

-For the second season, Krysten Ritter reprises her role as Jessica Jones from Marvel's Netflix television series.
+The second season is set six months after the first season, and is concurrent with the events of The Punisher: One Last Kill (2026), while the third season is set six months after the events of the second.
+For the second season, Krysten Ritter, Toby Leonard Moore, Royce Johnson, Geoffrey Cantor, and Mike Colter reprise their respective roles as Jessica Jones, James Wesley, Brett Mahoney, Mitchell Ellison, and Luke Cage from Marvel's Netflix television series.
+In the third season, Ritter and Colter once again reprise their roles, and are joined by Finn Jones and Élodie Yung reprising their Netflix series' roles as Danny Rand / Iron Fist and Elektra Natchios.